buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcColumn.md

 An _IfcColumn_ is a vertical structural or architectural member which often is aligned with a structural grid intersection.
 In most cases it represents a vertical, or nearly vertical, structural member that transmits, through compression, the weight of the structure above to other structural elements below.
 It may also represent such a member from an architectural point of view in which case it may represent a non load bearing element.
 Whether it is a structural load bearing element or a non-load bearing element is determined by the _Pset\_ColumnCommon.LoadBearing_ property.

-> NOTE  Definition according to ISO 6707-1
-> structural member of slender form, usually vertical, that transmits to its base the forces, primarily in compression, that are applied to it.

 There are two main representations for column occurrences:

-- _IfcColumn_ with _IfcMaterialProfileSetUsage_ is used for all occurrences of columns, that have a profile defined that is swept along a directrix.
-The profile might be changed uniformly by a taper definition along the directrix.
-The profile parameter and its cardinal point of insertion can be fully described by the _IfcMaterialProfileSetUsag_e.
+ * _IfcColumn_ with _IfcMaterialProfileSetUsage_ is used for all occurrences of columns, that have a profile defined that is swept along a directrix.
+The profile might change uniformly by a taper definition along the directrix.
+The profile parameter and its cardinal point of insertion can be fully described by the _IfcMaterialProfileSetUsage_.
 These columns are always represented geometricly by an 'Axis' and a 'SweptSolid' or 'AdvancedSweptSolid' shape representation (or by a 'Clipping' geometry based on the swept solid), if a 3D geometric representation is assigned.

-- _IfcColumn_ is used for all other occurrences of columns, particularly for columns with changing profile sizes along the extrusion, or columns defined by non-linear extrusion, or columns having only 'Brep', or 'SurfaceModel' geometry, or if a more parametric representation is not intended.
+ * _IfcColumn_ is used for all other occurrences of columns, particularly for columns with changing profile sizes along the extrusion, or columns defined by non-linear extrusion, or columns having only 'Brep', or 'SurfaceModel' geometry, if a more parametric representation is not intended.

+For any longitudial structural member, not constrained to be predominately horizontal nor vertical, or where this semantic information is irrelevant, the entity _IfcMember_ exists.

+> REFERENCE  Definition according to ISO 6707-1 structural member of slender form, usually vertical, that transmits to its base the forces, primarily in compression, that are applied to it.

 > NOTE  The entity IfcColumnStandardCase has been deprecated, IfcColumn with IfcMaterialProfileSetUsage is used instead.

-For any longitudial structural member, not constrained to be predominately horizontal nor vertical, or where this semantic information is irrelevant, the entity _IfcMember_ exists.

 > NOTE  The representation of a column in a structural analysis model is provided by _IfcStructuralCurveMember_ being part of an _IfcStructuralAnalysisModel_.